 Cholesterol 101

-Cholesterol is a common but serious concern for Americans, especially middle-aged and elderly Americans.
+Looking top expert high cholesterol treatment specialist in Burbank LA?
+Explore innovative treatment options.
+Call Dr. Cynthia’s Cholesterol 101 guide for more information.
+High cholesterol treatment is a common but serious concern for Americans, especially middle-aged and elderly Americans.
 Over 73 million adult Americans (more than 30 percent of the population) have high cholesterol, and of these, less than one in three has the situation under control.
 Globally, 2.6 million deaths are attributed to raised cholesterol, as well as a third of ischaemic heart disease.
-The Holistic Healing Heart Center’s mission is to protect the health, particularly the cardiovascular health, of its patients and the wider community.
+The Holistic Healing Heart Center’s mission is to protect the health, particularly the cardiovascular health, high cholesterol physical symptoms, of its patients and the wider community.
 That is why we seek to educate people about the problems cholesterol can cause and what you, as an individual, can do to prevent or minimize this problem in your own life.

 What You Need to Know About High Cholesterol